WebDesignerCameron/magimals-toxic/src/src.md

-# The src folder
+# The folders
-On this website, the src folder was made via desktop mode.
+On this website, the folders were made via desktop mode on chrome.
 Links:
 * [Back to programming.md](https://github.com/WebDesignerCameron/pokemon-toxic/blob/main/programming.md)
 * [Back to main site](https://github.com/WebDesignerCameron/pokemon-toxic)